ArifMahmud/arif-mahmud/Task 3/task3-api-automation/README.md

 ##### NB.
 If you want to share the allure report link to others, make sure that your PC is turned on.
 Also you and the shared user must be in same network
+In the allure report, please go to suites menu where you can see the test report details

 ### Building with Gradle
 ```sh